puregarlic/react-use-loading/README.md

 }
 ```

+> In the future, I would like to prevent `stop` from making a state update once
+> the component has been unmounted, but I haven't figured out how to do that
+> yet.

 ## Contributing

 Contributions are welcome.
-Please fork the repository and then make a pull request once you've completed your changes.
-Make sure to write new tests or alter existing ones to validate your changes as well.
+Please fork the repository and then make a pull
+request once you've completed your changes.
+Make sure to write new tests or
+alter existing ones to validate your changes as well.

 ## Thanks

 This project was bootstrapped with Jared Palmer's wonderful TSDX utility.
+The
-The code itself is inspired by work I've completed for the Linux Foundation.
+code itself is inspired by work I've completed for the Linux Foundation.